hatwell/hatwell.github.io/about.md

 ---
 ### about me

-I'm a software engineer currently working at [https://digitalblog.coop.co.uk/](Co-op Digital)
+I'm a software engineer currently working at [Co-op Digital](https://digitalblog.coop.co.uk/)

-I graduate from [https://codeclan.com](CodeClan) in 2017.
+I graduate from [CodeClan](https://codeclan.com) in 2017.
 I mostly write Python and JavaScript (React).
 I like TDD.

 ### other stuff